Gado-Gado: Indonesia’s Best Plant-Based Salad With Peanut Sauce

 Why Gado-Gado Deserves Your Attention Now

-Ready to taste Indonesia’s best-kept culinary secret?
-Start with the peanut sauce.
+Ready to try Indonesia’s best-kept secret?
+Start with the sauce.